KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 `vk_icdGetPhysicalDeviceProcAddr`, until at least a Vulkan version bump, because an older loader may still be attempting to use the commands.

+### Reason for adding `vk_icdGetPhysicalDeviceProcAddr`

+Originally, when the loader's `vkGetInstanceProcAddr` was called, it would result in the following behavior:
+ 1. The loader would check if it was a core function:
+    - If so, it would return the function pointer
+ 2. The loader would check if it was a known extension function:
+    - If so, it would return the function pointer
+ 3. If the loader knew nothing about it, it would call down using `GetInstanceProcAddr`
+    - If it returned `non-NULL`, treat it as an unknown logical device command.
+    - This meant setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the driver/layer's function after getting the dispatch table from the `VkDevice`.
+ 4. If all the above failed, the loader would return `NULL` to the application.

+This caused problems when a driver attempted to expose new physical device extensions the loader knew nothing about, but an application was aware of.
+Because the loader knew nothing about it, the loader would get to step 3 in the above process and would treat the function as an unknown logical device command.
+The problem is, this would create a generic `VkDevice` trampoline function which, on the first call, would attempt to dereference the VkPhysicalDevice as a `VkDevice`.
+This would lead to a crash or corruption.

 ## Physical Device Sorting